TRINITY-21/TRINITY-21/README.md

 - **Vibe coding with AI** — Building with Claude, Copilot, and ChatGPT.
 Prompting is the new typing.
 - **Shipping CLI tools** — Done with tutorial projects.
 Everything I build now, I actually use.
-- **Consuming every API** — TMDB, TVMaze, Spotify, and counting.
+- **Consuming every API** — TMDB, TVMaze, Spotify, Giphy, and counting.
 If it has an endpoint, I'm calling it.
 - **Shipping fast** — Went from planning for weeks to deploying in days.
 - **Learning in public** — 90+ repos and counting.
 Not all polished, but all real.